KJY93/Datacentric-Project-3/README.md

 * ```git add .```
 * ```git commit -m "<Commit Message>"```
 * ```git push heroku master```
 11. In Heroku, set up your key and value needed for the project.
-For this project, the database url, MySQL username and password has been configured.
+For this project, the database url, MySQL username, database, host and password has been configured under the Settings Tab.

 ### b.
-Setting up MySQL (ClearDB) with Heroku
-1. Installing ClearDB in Git Bash using ```heroku addons:create cleardb:ignite```

-### b.
 GitHub Deployment
+This project is deployed at GitHub pages.
+The deployment steps are as follow:
+1. Under the Settings Tab, go to the GitHub Pages section.
+2. Under the GitHub pages section, select the Source to be Master Branch.

+### Acknowledgements:
+1. Twitter typeahead.js:
+   Source code adapated from to implement the autocomplete search feature in the search form - https://github.com/twitter/typeahead.js

+2. Font Awesome:
+   Icons from Font Awesome were used to style the edit and delete button for the update / delete ratings and cereal contribution form - https://fontawesome.com/

+3. Fonts:
+   Font used is from https://fonts.google.com/

+4. Icons8:
+   Logo from favicon is used as the logo for the tab browser of this web application. - https://icons8.com/

+5. ChartJS plugin is used to display the labelling on the doughnut chart - https://cdn.jsdelivr.net/gh/emn178/chartjs-plugin-labels/src/chartjs-plugin-labels.js

+Note: This is for educational purpose only and not for commercial use.

 session object
 modal form edit